microsoft/ImagineCup/2-Building-a-Team/1/README.md

 More information about the Garage is available [below](https://github.com/microsoft/ImagineCup/blob/main/2-Building-a-Team/1/README.md#the-microsoft-garage-more-information), or by visiting https://www.microsoft.com/en-us/garage/.

-## Topic 1: How to "Start With a Wave"
+## Topic 1: Your Team & Your 'Wave'

+When building a team, one of the most important things to consider is the idea that the team is coming together to build.
+After the idea is defined, it makes it easier to identify the right teammates and the right skillsets to seek out.
+The Garage team relates a team's idea with the concept of a "wave."
+Learn more about "waves" below.

 Every big idea starts with a wave—a trend that presents an opportunity.
 How do you know when a wave has the potential to carry your ideas forward?

 Now, imagine you are a surfer.
-Watch this video and apply a surfer's mindset to creating your next big idea.
+Watch the video below and apply a surfer's mindset to creating your next big idea.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/tr_5AO08XBA/0.jpg)](https://www.youtube.com/watch?v=tr_5AO08XBA)

 As you just saw in the video, a big idea starts with recognizing a wave.

 Identify waves—events or trends at a unique point in time.

 Determine whether each wave is something rare.

-Find people with diverse skills to ride the wave with you.
+After you identify the wave(s) that excite you, find people with diverse skills to ride the wave with you.

-## Topic 2: What is a wave?
+## Topic 2: Diving Deeper with Waves

-Some people associate waves with the ocean, beach, or ripples in a pond.
-Others associate waves with market changing trends.
-In this case, a wave is a metaphor for an industry trend on the horizon.

-How has a recent wave affected you, the way you work, or your industry?
+We now understand that a wave is a metaphor for an industry trend on the horizon.
+We also know that before building a team, we need to identify our 'wave.'
+But what steps should we take to identify our wave?
+Also, what are some examples of waves?
+Learn all about it below.

-Watch this video to see Ed describe a wave and learn from examples of market-changing waves.
+Watch this video to see Garage Team member Ed describe a wave and learn from examples of market-changing waves.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/73poIpSJD0o/0.jpg)](https://www.youtube.com/watch?v=73poIpSJD0o)